VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up subpass dependencies with one subpass.md

 dependencyTwo.dstSubpass = 1;
 ```

 Next we set up what pipeline stages and image attachments we are waiting.
-When we are using the **.src** paramters we are telling vulkan that **THIS** subpass need to wait on before any operations can begin within that subpass.
+When we are using the **.src** paramters we are telling vulkan that **THIS** subpass needs to wait on before any operations can begin within that subpass.
 The **.dst** is all about what needs to be completed before we can pass over this over to the NEXT subpass.

 Here we only using 1 subpass within a render pass so these are self dependences.